Akashpal0504/Reality-Checker/README.md

 🖼️ Example Output

+🌐 Deployment

+🛠 Tech Stack

+🧪 Evaluation Readiness

 🧠 How It Works

-🛠 Tech Stack

 🌟 Project Structure

-🌟 Features

-⚙️ Quick Start

-📁 Folder Structure

-🖼️ Example Output

-🧾 Sample JSONL Entry

-🧠 Key Highlights

-📄 File includes
+👤 Author

+📌 Notes

 ## 🚀 What This App Does